Tony A. Da Wizard: Hi-C Featuring Tony A. (Late 1980s - Early 1990s)

-In 1989, Tony A. created and produced his very first song titled "I'm Not Your Puppet" on the mixtape titled Hi-C which featured the Compton, California Rapper Hi-C, who worked at the Roadium Swap Meet.
+In 1989, Tony A. created and produced his first song titled "I'm Not Your Puppet" on the mixtape titled Hi-C which featured the Compton, California rapper Hi-C, who worked at the Roadium Swap Meet.
 After the success of the Hi-C mixtape, Tony A. created and produced "Sitting In The Park" on the mixtape titled Skanlist, which also featured Hi-C. These mixtapes led Hollywood Records in 1990 to approach Steve Yano with interest in signing the duo.
 After they signed, Steve Yano established his own label called "Skanless Records".
 They began recording their debut album titled Hi-C Featuring Tony A. at Audio Achievements in Torrance, California.
 There they recorded half of their album and eventually finished at Skanless Studios in Alhambra, California.
-This album was released December 10, 1991.
-The album peaked at 152 on the Billboard 200, at number 21 on the Hot Rap Songs for the song titled "Sitting In The Park", at number 53 on the Top R&B/Hip Hop Albums, at number 3 on the Heatseekers Albums for 24 weeks.
-In 1993, Tony A. (given credit as Tony Alvarez) produced half of the Hi-C album titled Swing'n.
+This album was released December 10, 1991, peaking at 152 on the Billboard 200, 53 on the Top R&B/Hip Hop Albums, and 3 on the Heatseekers Albums for 24 weeks.
+The song "Sitting In The Park" reached number 21 on the Hot Rap Songs.
+In 1993, Tony A. (credited as Tony Alvarez) produced half of the Hi-C album titled Swing'n.